dodona-edu/dolos/docs/guide/adding-languages.md

 # Add a new language

+Dolos is built on top of a [generic parser model](/about/languages.md) to achieve loose coupling with specific programming languages.
-Dolos is designed to use a [generic parser model](/about/languages.md), which means that it it  relatively easy to add support for a new language if a parser is available.
+As a result, it is fairly easy to add support for additional programming languages if a suitable parser is available.

-Dolos discovers tree-sitter parsers at runtime.
-This means that in order to add support for a new language, you only need that parser to be available on your system in your `node_modules` (Dolos searches in the `NODE_PATH`).
+Dolos automatically discovers the available [Tree-sitter parsers](https://tree-sitter.github.io/tree-sitter/) on the local system at runtime.
+As such, adding support for a new language comes down to installing a Tree-sitter parser for that language in the `node_modules` on your system (Dolos searches `NODE_PATH`).

-We will demonstrate this by adding language support for the programming language **Rust**.
+As an example, we demonstrate how the **Rust** programming language can be supported.

 ## Check availability

-To make sure Dolos doesn't already support the desired language, you can simply start an analysis:
+To assure that Dolos does not yet support the target programming language, simply run:

 ```shell
 dolos -l rust *.rs
 ```

-If the parser is not installed, you will get an error message:
+If no parser is available for the target language, you'll get this error message:

 ```
 [error] Error: No tokenizer found for rust
 ```

 ## Find a parser

-If the parser is not installed, you can search for it [on the Tree-sitter website](https://tree-sitter.github.io/tree-sitter/#available-parsers) or [on the Tree-sitter GitHub page](https://github.com/tree-sitter).
+If no parser is available for the target programming language, search an appropriate parser [on the Tree-sitter website](https://tree-sitter.github.io/tree-sitter/#available-parsers) or [on the Tree-sitter GitHub page](https://github.com/tree-sitter).

-A Rust parser [exists](https://github.com/tree-sitter/tree-sitter-rust) and the package is named, unsurprisingly, `tree-sitter-rust`.
+There exists a Rust parser named [`tree-sitter-rust`](https://github.com/tree-sitter/tree-sitter-rust).

 ::: tip
 If the language you are looking for is not listed on either the website or GitHub, it might be that there is no parser available.